 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-Halsey-Weidler Streetscape project to be completed Spring 2018.
+Halsey-Weidler Streetscape project to be completed Winter 2018-19.
 Illustration courtesy of the Portland Development Commission.

 The purpose of the Gateway to Opportunity project is to use streets to connect people to opportunities.
 Gateway is an area that has been historically underinvested.
 It is a part of Portland where people have not had safe infrastructure to walk, bike, or take transit.
 The result of these streets that have been difficult to cross on foot is that they have acted as barriers to opportunity.
 The Portland Bureau of Transportation’s (PBOT) recent and upcoming safety improvements are aimed at changing that.

 The focus area in Gateway will be used to improve livability, create more convenient transit connections, encourage bicycling, and contribute to increased safety.
 PBOT expects the results of these investments to be improved quality of life and better connections to schools, parks, neighborhood businesses, and public transit.

 PBOT’s intends to supplement its infrastructure investments with Sunday Parkways.
 Sunday Parkways is PBOT’s highly successful open streets program where the City opens up 7 miles of streets for walking and biking 5 times over the course of the summer.
 One of the goals of Sunday Parkways is to highlight recent and upcoming walking and biking improvements in the area.
 As part of our Gateway to Opportunity project, we are bringing Sunday Parkways to Gateway for the first time on August 20, 2017.
 More information about Sunday Parkways can be found here: https://www.portlandoregon.gov/transportation/58929